 Food trucks have lately become quite a rage in the evolving restaurant space.
 The advantage of mobility in Food Truck format gives owners access to multiple locations at an initial capital that is lower than that needed in opening a restaurant or any other kind of format.
+Find out why it is a better idea to open a Food Truck instead of a Standalone Restaurant here.
 In this article, we will take you through each and every step of starting your own food truck business.

 How to Start a Food Truck Business

-1. Choose the Right Food Truck or Commercial Vehicle.
+1. Choosing the Right Food Truck or Commercial Vehicle.

 The first thing to do is to choose the right truck or commercial vehicle.
 Based on the given menu which is Italian and Continental, you need a commercial vehicle which is 18-Feet long, and a new one would cost around Rs 7-8 lakhs.
 There are various trucks available in the market from Tata, Mahindra & Mahindra and Ashok Leyland.
 But to save costs you can start with an old truck which would cost half the price of the new one.
 However, when buying an old commercial vehicle or truck one should check for proper fitness certificate, registration, road tax receipt, and insurance.
 Also, it should not be more than 5 years old, as due to pollution problems various state governments and environmental bodies are considering to ban 10-year-old commercial vehicles in different cities.

 The old vehicle can further be modified and designed based on the requirement with an additional cost of Rs 1 lakh from the various body builder shops.
 So, the total cost of the final truck (old) without kitchen equipment is Rs 5 lakhs.
 This cost seems to very high from the 450 sq ft shop for QSR whose rent is somewhere around Rs 40,000, but in the long run, the food truck cost would be negligible as there is no or very less rent or fees to pay depending upon the vicinity.